Home / Home Loans / Fixed rate home loans ex…

 Compare home loans today, with Compare the Market.

-For the right borrower, fixed home loan rates can offer:
+For borrowers with certain financial priorities, fixed home loan rates can offer:

-Here are a few things you should look out for when comparing fixed rate home loans:
+Here are a few things you should look out for when doing a fixed rate home loan comparison:

-You may want to speak to a financial advisor or to one of our Home Loan Specialists at this stage to get a clearer idea of what you might want from a home loan.
+You may want to speak to a financial advisor or to one of our expert online mortgage brokers at this stage to get a clearer idea of what you might want from a home loan.

-Our General Manager of Money, Stephen Zeller, wants to make sure Australia’s homebuyers are choosing a home loan with the right considerations in mind.
+Our General Manager of Money, Stephen Zeller, wants to make sure homebuyers are choosing a home loan with the right factors in mind.
 His top tips when it comes to fixed rate home loans are:

-Some homebuyers initially take out a variable rate loan with the intention of fixing their rate later, in case they decide they don’t like the property or neighbourhood they’re living in.
-If you decide you want to move for this reason, being on a fixed rate home loan could potentially entail substantial break costs.
+Some homebuyers initially take out a variable rate home loan with the intention of fixing their rate later, in case they decide they don’t like the property or suburb they’re living in.
+If you decide you want to move for this reason, being on a fixed rate home loan could potentially entail not-insignificant break costs.

-Some lenders might offer you a lower fixed rate if you take out one of their ‘packaged’ home loan account options that comes with an annual fee.
-No one likes additional fees, but if they unlock a lower rate, it may be worth considering – especially considering how many thousands of dollars homebuyers pay in interest charges.
+Some lenders might offer you a lower fixed rate if you take out one of their ‘packaged’ home loan account options that come with an annual fee for features such as an offset account.
+No one likes additional fees, but if they unlock a lower rate, it may be worth considering – especially considering how many thousands of dollars homebuyers can pay in interest

 With so many different fixed rate terms and product options available, it can be daunting trying to figure out which products may suit your needs.
-Our home loan comparison tool can provide you with an easy-to-read breakdown of the different rates available for various fixed terms, as well as provide an overview of any home loan products you’re interested in.
-We also have a team of expert Home Loan Specialists on call who can talk you through any details or questions you’d like to talk through over the phone instead of online.
+Our online home loan comparison tool can provide you with an easy-to-read breakdown of the different rates available for various fixed terms, as well as provide an overview of any home loan products you’re interested in.
+We also have a team of expert online mortgage brokers on call who can talk you through any details or questions you’d like to talk through over the phone instead of online.

 A fixed rate home loan locks in your interest rate for a set period, which is generally from one to five years.
 For the fixed-rate periods, your home loan repayments will remain the same – if your interest rate doesn’t change, then neither do your interest repayments.

-After your fixed term ends, you’ll be shifted to your home loan revert rate (which can be higher than the average standard variable rate), and your home loan will essentially function as a variable home loan going forward.
+At the end of the fixed rate period, you’ll be shifted to your home loan revert rate (which can be higher than the average standard variable rate), and your home loan will essentially function as a variable home loan going forward.

-A split loan is a home loan divided into two components: one that charges interest at a fixed interest rate and the other at a variable interest rate.
-This allows you to keep a portion of your loan attached to a fixed interest rate, while leaving the variable rate portion of your loan subject to rate fluctuations as they come, whether for better or worse.
+A split loan is a home loan type divided into two components: one on a fixed interest rate and the other on a variable interest rate.
+This allows you to keep part of your loan on a fixed rate, while leaving the rest of your loan subject to rate changes.

-One downside to fixed rate home loans is that they tend to offer fewer features than variable rate loans, such as the ability to make additional repayments and offset accounts.
-You may find that some fixed rate loans don’t allow additional repayments, and of those that do, they may put a cap on the amount you can make in these.
-You may also potentially be charged a fee to make those extra repayments.
+Fixed rate home loans tend to offer fewer features than variable rate loans, and that generally includes limiting the ability to make additional repayments.
+Many fixed rate loans don’t allow additional repayments, and those that do may put a cap on them.

-The range of fees you’ll typically pay on your fixed rate home loan is fairly standard across all types of home loans, and may include:
+The range of fees you’ll typically pay on your fixed rate home loan may include:

-Check the home loan’s fact sheet T&Cs for more information on each loan’s fees and charges, and be sure to always read the comparison rate warning.
+Check the home loan’s fact sheet and T&Cs for more information on each loan’s fees and charges and be sure to always read the comparison rate warning.

-It’s often in your interest to remain on a fixed loan until the term expires, but if the interest savings offered by switching are enough to offset the break costs, it might be an option worth considering.
-Just remember to make sure that you meet the relevant lending criteria before you apply to switch, and not after.
+It may seem beneficial to remain on a fixed loan until the term expires, but if the interest savings offered by switching are enough to offset the break costs, it might be an option worth considering.
+Just remember to make sure that you meet the relevant lending criteria before you apply for a home loan.

 Different types of home loans each have their own benefits and risks that should be carefully compared and considered.